Electric car use by country: Hong Kong

+As of June 2023 the total is 60,943 EVs.
+At present, 240 EV models from 16 economies have been type-approved by the Transport Department.
+These include 187 models for private cars and motorcycles and 53 models for public transport and commercial vehicles.

-As of December 2017, 10,666 plug in vehicles were registered in Hong Kong.
+As of December 2017, 10,666 plug-in vehicles were registered in Hong Kong.
 March 2017 saw 2,964 EVs registered in one month before first registration tax exemption was repealed.
 2,939 of these cars were Tesla Model S and X.

 As of September 2016, 6,298 plug-in vehicles were on the roads in Hong Kong, up from 3,253 in October 2015.
 The plug-in segment market share achieved 4.8% of new car sales in Hong Kong in 2015.

 As of October 2015, more than 1,200 public electric vehicle charging points were available.
 More than a dozen models were available for retail customers.

 Sales of electric cars took off in Hong Kong with the Tesla Model S in 2014.
 The tax waiver made the Model S competitive in the luxury car segment, at about half the price of other high-end models.
 According to Tesla, as of September 2016, Hong Kong had the world's highest density of Tesla superchargers, giving most Model S owners a supercharger within a 20-minute drive.

 The Government offered purchase incentives to consumers, businesses and service providers were available from 2011 to 2017.
 The Government further allocated HK$180 million for bus companies to purchase 36 electric buses.